 After 4-6 years at a mid-tier firm with an RA qualification, four exit paths carry the highest market value.

-Staying and making partner at a mid-tier firm is the path most people don't consider because Big 4 culture frames "staying" as settling.
+Staying and making partner at a mid-tier firm is the path fewer than one in five mid-tier managers seriously consider because Big 4 culture frames “staying” as settling.
 At a 40-80 person practice, partner typically requires a portable client book of €300,000-€600,000 in annual fees and 8-12 years of experience.
 Partner income at SRA-member firms ranges from €120,000 to €250,000 depending on firm size, location, profit share structure, and client mix.
-This isn't Big 4 partner income, but the capital buy-in is lower, the path is shorter, and the work-life balance is measurably better.
+This isn’t Big 4 partner income, but the capital buy-in is lower and the work-life balance is measurably better.
+Partners at mid-tier firms typically manage 15-25 audit clients directly, which creates a different kind of professional life than the Big 4 model of managing managers who manage engagements.

 Moving to a larger mid-tier firm is the lateral upgrade.
 BDO, Grant Thornton, Mazars, and Forvis hire experienced managers and senior managers from smaller firms to fill gaps in their teams.
 An RA with an ISAE 3402 or CSRD specialisation commands a premium in lateral moves.
 Salary uplift of 10-15% is typical, and the move often comes with a faster partnership track because you’re filling a specific need rather than joining a general cohort.

-Moving to industry as an internal audit manager or finance manager is the most common exit.
+Moving to industry as an internal audit manager or finance manager is the exit roughly 40% of mid-tier leavers take.
 Companies in the Netherlands with revenue above €50M increasingly require internal audit functions or at minimum a finance manager with audit experience who can manage the external audit relationship.
 An RA with engagement management experience is a strong candidate for these roles.
 Salary range: €80,000-€110,000, plus the significant lifestyle difference of no busy season.
+The trade-off is that industry roles don’t accumulate in the same way.
+A partner at a mid-tier firm builds equity and a client book over time.
+An industry finance manager earns a salary.

 Joining an audit technology company in a client-facing role is a newer exit path but growing fast.
 Companies like TeamMate, CaseWare, Silverfin, and DataSnipper hire people who understand audit workflow from the inside.
-The combination of RA qualification and practical engagement experience is exactly what these companies need for product management, pre-sales, and customer success roles.
+The combination of RA qualification and practical engagement experience is exactly what these companies need for product management, pre-sales, customer success, and implementation consulting roles.
 Salary varies widely (€70,000-€120,000 depending on role and company stage) but equity or bonus structures change the total compensation picture.
+For auditors who are technically inclined, this path offers the rare combination of audit domain knowledge and technology exposure.

 Your career development checklist